muiboonyang/my-shows/README.md

 Made for SEI33 - Project 2

 <h2>Introduction</h2>
-A simple TV/Movie search app made with React.
+A simple TV / Movie search app made with React.
 <br><a href="" target="_blank">Try it out here!</a>

 <h2>App Features</h2>